elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-does-the-cornell-method-help-in-notemaking.md

 url: /learn/education-studies/questions/how-does-the-cornell-method-help-in-notemaking
 score: -1.0
 related_article1:
+    id: 160299
+    title: >-
+        What is the difference between skimming and scanning in reading strategies?
+    subject: Education Studies
+    url: /learn/education-studies/questions/what-is-the-difference-between-skimming-and-scanning-in-reading-strategies
+related_article2:
     id: 160311
+    title: >-
-    title: What are the characteristics of critical thinkers?
+        What are the characteristics of critical thinkers?
     subject: Education Studies
     url: /learn/education-studies/questions/what-are-the-characteristics-of-critical-thinkers
-related_article2:
-    id: 160294
-    title: What are the key techniques for effective time management?
-    subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-techniques-for-effective-time-management
 related_article3:
-    id: 160303
+    id: 160297
-    title: What are the essential components of a thesis statement in academic writing?
+    title: >-
+        How can you balance academic and personal life when developing a timetable?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-thesis-statement-in-academic-writing
+    url: /learn/education-studies/questions/how-can-you-balance-academic-and-personal-life-when-developing-a-timetable
 related_article4:
-    id: 160327
+    id: 160309
-    title: What factors should be considered when forming effective study groups?
+    title: >-
+        How can you engage the audience during a presentation?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-factors-should-be-considered-when-forming-effective-study-groups
+    url: /learn/education-studies/questions/how-can-you-engage-the-audience-during-a-presentation
 related_article5:
-    id: 160324
+    id: 160297
-    title: What are the benefits of collaborative learning in study groups?
+    title: >-
+        How can you balance academic and personal life when developing a timetable?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-collaborative-learning-in-study-groups
+    url: /learn/education-studies/questions/how-can-you-balance-academic-and-personal-life-when-developing-a-timetable
 ---

 &nbsp;